 2012 | Paradise Valley, AZ | Private Residence | 4,000 sq ft

-Fortunately the program included a lap pool.
-This linear permission slip completed the third topographic axis, and finds directional purpose in its alignment with the 6 million year old Papago Peak three miles away; and the centerline of the main entry door!
+The program included a lap pool.
+This linear element finds directional purpose in its alignment with the 6 million year old Papago Peak six miles away and the center line of the main entry door!

 Who doesn’t relate to the old barn, the wood ruin?
 There is a beautiful honesty in relinquishing architecture to the uncompromising reality of nature.
 If the intentions are sincere the architecture will only get better.

 AzF5 Arizona Forum An Old Story About a New Home